mgajda/less-arbitrary/towards-better-union.md

   check ObjectConstraint {..} v = check mappingCase v
                                && check recordCase  v
 ```

-It should be noted that this representation is similar to *intersection
-type*: any value that satisfies `ObjectConstraint` must
-conform to both `mappingCase`, and `recordCase`.
-Also this *intersection approach* in order to address
-alternative union type representations benefits from  *principal type property*,
-meaning that a principal type is used to simply acquire the information
-corresponding to different representations and handle it separately.
-Since we plan to choose only one representation for the object,
-we can say that minimum cost of this type is a minimum of component costs:

 ```{.haskell #object-constraint}
 instance TypeCost ObjectConstraint where typeCost ObjectConstraint {..} = typeCost mappingCase
                              `min` typeCost recordCase
 ```

 ```{.haskell #object-constraint .hidden}
   typeCost ObjectNever           = 0
 ```